L-SR1: Learned Symmetric-Rank-One Preconditioning: Learned Symmetric-Rank-One (L-SR1)

 \subsection{Learned Components}

-To enrich SR1 with data-driven flexibility, L-SR1 integrates three neural modules.
-All modules follow a standard and lightweight multi-layer perceptron (MLP) architecture and operate elementwise over the input dimensions, ensuring compatibility with varying problem sizes.
-Model architectures are presented in the supplementary material.
+To enrich SR1 with data-driven flexibility, L-SR1 integrates three neural modules following the model-based deep learning paradigm of embedding learned operations inside a classical update while preserving structure~\citep{shlezinger2023model}.
+All modules follow a standard and lightweight multi-layer perceptron (MLP) architecture and operate elementwise over the input dimensions, ensuring compatibility with varying problem sizes~\citep{metz2022practical,metz2022velo,chen2022learning}.
+Model architectures are presented in Appendix~\ref{ap:lsr1_arch}.